 The Clockworks talked to us from their home in Golders green, bunched up on the sofa together, just waiting to get out and play live again.
 It’s got to be tough for new bands these days.
 Though it gives everyone a chance for an influx of new records, new releases, and videos with socially distanced views of the streets outside.
 I can’t tell you how much of a fangirl I am for the Clockworks.
-Their music is great, sure, varied in its writing, strong lyrics, but they’re also just three really nice lads.
+Their music is great, sure, varied in its writing, strong lyrics, but they’re also just four really nice lads.

 They’re also really good at what they do.
 They’ve made sure of it.
 Honestly, think we might be hearing a lot more about this band in the coming years.
 They’ve already been played at least three (or is it four?) times on Radio 1.

 They’re very good at giving you a snapshot of people’s real lives.
 And it sounds like they’re very into ‘the truth’ in their music, which is probably why people like them so much.
 Their empathy for real people is so powerful.
 For example, in ‘Bills and Pills’, they mention a drug dealer who’d “sell water to a drowning man”.
 Their talent for pointing out what’s wrong in the world without actually pointing fingers is incredible.

 If you’re a child of the 20s, and you like ‘Chelsea Dagger’ or are just into cool bands then you’re probably onto a winner here.
 This is a proper working class band.
 They’re the underdogs from Galloway who broke out to London and we’re behind them all the way …

 How did you guys all meet each other?